IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

         .. note::

-            When :csharp:`GetQuery` is overridden, the :ref:`DefaultLoadingBehavior` is suppressed.
+            When :csharp:`GetQuery` is overridden, the :ref:`DefaultLoadingBehavior` is overridden as well.
 To restore this behavior, use the :csharp:`IQueryable<T>.IncludeChildren()` extension method to build your query.

     :csharp:`IsAuthorized`
         Allows for user-level control over whether or not the data source can be used.
 Use :csharp:`this.User` to get the current user.
 This method is called by the model binder that is responsible for injecting data sources into controller actions.
 If a failure result is returned by this method, a model state error will be added (and handled by default by Coalesce's default implementation of :csharp:`IApiActionFilter`), and no data source instance will be made available to the controller action.